dat320-2014/lab1/ANSWERS.md

   Listing2:
   Pros: Debug options automaticly set at compile Cons:
   Listing3:
-  Pros: Can set debug without having to set the flag Cons: Debug not automaticly set *
+  Pros: Can set debug programmaticly Cons: Debug not automaticly set *
 1. Provide the command for generating the *map* file.
 Which of the `gcc` tools is responsible for producing a *map* file?
   - **Answer:** *`gcc -o hello -Wl,-Map=hello.map  The linker produces the map file*
 1. What is the content of each of the sections in a *map* file.
 Explain briefly.
-  - **Answer:** *The map file contains information regarding the decisions of ld during linking The file contains far too many sections to summarize in this file, but the most general being:
+  - **Answer:** *The map file contains information regarding the decisions of ld during linking*
-  Data:
-  Bss: Contains staticly allocated variables
-  Heap:
-  Stack:

-  *
 1. Rewrite `hello.c` to produce entries in the *map* file for `.data`, `.bss`, and `.rodata`.
 Hint: This can be done by adding one variable for each type to the file.
   - **Answer:** *YOUR ANSWER HERE*
 1. Add the following function to `hello.c`: `double multiply(double x1, double x2)`, which returns `x1*x2`.
 Use `gcc` to generate an assembly code listing for the program, and examine the assembly code.
 What assembly instructions are used to do this?
 Repeat this task, but now replace `double` with `float`.
 Explain!